dejanjarc/fri-minix/README.md

 # FRI Minix Docker Environment

-This documentation file provides instructions for setting up and using the FRI Minix Docker environment.
+This documentation file provides instructions for setting up and using the **FRI Minix Docker environment**.

+This project is a part of the Bachelor Thesis titled **Instructional Operating Systems** by Dejan Jarc from the Faculty of Computer Science and Informatics (University of Ljubljana, Slovenia).
+It is meant to serve as a pedagogical tool for OS courses, but can also be used by any OS enthusiast.

 ## Prerequisites

 Before proceeding, ensure you have the following prerequisites set up:

 1. **Install Docker and Docker Compose**: